Teo Chew Temple located in Houston’s Chinatown

-Bright red picnic tables are placed in a tree shaded grassy area where stone lions buffer both sides of an elaborately carved wall.
+Bright red picnic tables are in a tree-shaded grassy area where stone lions buffer both sides of an elaborately carved wall.

 Stone lions guard the exterior of the Teo Chew Temple.
 The male and female lions are always placed with the male on the right and female on the left as one looks at the entrance of a building from the outside.
 They symbolically take on a protective role and have been found in religious art several hundred years before the birth of Christ.

-There is a pervasive scent of incense and people place burning incense sticks in front of the gods to whom they kneel and pray.
-Gifts of food are also placed at tables in front of each diety figure.
+There is a pervasive scent of incense, and people place burning incense sticks in front of the gods to whom they kneel and pray.
+Gifts of food are also placed at tables in front of each deity figure.

 Regarding the gifts of food, we were told that some people bring them and those who need the food can take from the offerings.
-Prior to leaving, the lady interpreting some of what we were viewing told us to wait.
-She presented us with a large Gala apple, held her hands together in a prayerful pose, bowed and wished us luck.
-There is such a friendly and welcoming atmosphere inside of the temple.
+Before leaving, the lady interpreting some of what we were viewing told us to wait.
+She presented us with a large Gala apple, held her hands together in a prayerful pose, bowed, and wished us luck.
+There is such a friendly and welcoming atmosphere inside the temple.

 The building to the left of the one with the 14 major Gods is one honoring ancestors who have passed on to the next life.

-Names, dates and in many instances images of the deceased are found in the room to the front.
+Names, dates, and in many instances images of the dead are found in the room to the front.
 In the second room and third are urns with ashes of the deceased.